fseiffarth/AppOfTukeyDepth/README.md

 **Installation and running test examples**

-> Execute the installation file to install all libraries and compile the code installation.sh:: ```./installation.sh```
+> Execute the installation file to install all libraries and compile the code installation.sh: ```./installation.sh```

 **Examples (MUTAG and Cuneiform and KarateClub, more data can be downloaded [here](https://chrsmrrs.github.io/datasets/docs/datasets/))**